-At the Red Rose School we provide for the educational, emotional and social needs of 52 boys and girls, aged between 8 and 16 years, of average and above average intelligence who experience Specific Learning Difficulties and/or experiences which cause them to become delicate and vunerable in a mainstream setting.
+At the Red Rose Schoolwe provide for the educational, emotional and social needs of 52 boys and girls, aged between 8 and 16 years, of average and above average intelligence who experience Specific Learning Difficulties and/or experiences which cause them to become delicate and vunerable in a mainstream setting.
 Children on the Specific Learning Difficulties continuum assessed as Dyspraxic or ADD/ADHD may be registered in the School.
-Moreover, children who present with 'mild' aspergers traits may also be registered in the School.
+Moreover, high functioning ASD children may also be registered in the School.
 In our experience many children who experience specific learning difficulties have a tendency to be sensitive to some educational environments.
 At the Red Rose School we recognise that many of our children are delicate, particularly in a school situation and we strive to ensure that all children feel comfortable and happy.

 Take a chartered educational psychologist, acknowledged as an expert in Learning Difficluties, behaviour management and ‘delicate’ children.
 Add experienced specialised teachers from each class and at least one dedicated assistant from each class.
 Mix in the latest research and up to date resources.
 Season with an ethos of Christain love and care and pour into a multi-sensory container.
 Cook for a year or two and watch before your very eyes the wonder of 'self esteem' grow each day.

 At last ingredients are working to 'crack the code' of each child's problems.
 Difficulties are overcome, coping strategies and skills are developed and the child learns the values of respect and kindness to others.

 Where has that underconfident, 'I am stupid', no eye contact child gone - now parents have 'little Jonny or Mary' back again - smiles, confidence, straight backs, 'let me read that to you Dad', 'Mum, Did you know that I am going to University?'